 How to Be a Greener Traveller.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.
 Food and produce on a floating market tour, Bangkok, Thailand.

-How To Be A Greener Traveller – Eco-Friendly Travel Tips for Earth Day
+How To Be A Greener Traveller – Tips to More Eco-Friendly Travel

-How to be a greener traveller isn’t rocket science but it requires a commitment to travelling more sustainably and leaving a lighter footprint, to making more conscious eco-friendly decisions about the transport you use, places you stay, things you do, what you eat, and how you pack.
+How to be a greener traveller isn’t rocket science but it requires a commitment to travelling more sustainably and leaving a lighter footprint, to making more conscious eco-friendly decisions about what you pack, the transport you use, places you stay, things you do, what you eat, and what you buy.
 It means travelling with a reusable shopping bag, eco-friendly drinking bottle, reusable straws, and eating utensils, and saying no to single use plastic.

-It’s Earth Day, so I thought I’d re-share this guide to how to be a greener traveller and our eco-friendly travel tips.
-Launched in the 1960s, Earth Day is a global event held each April 22nd and observed by many millions of people around the world, focused on highlighting the very urgent need to protect our planet and its natural resources.
+It’s Earth Day and this year’s theme is ‘Planet vs Plastics’, so we thought we’d share this guide to how to be a greener traveller and our eco-friendly travel tips, including how to reduce plastics when you travel.
+Launched in the 1960s, Earth Day is a global event held each April 22nd, observed by many millions around the world and focused on highlighting the urgent need to protect our planet and its natural resources.

-When I first published this guide to greener travel back in 2018, we had just returned from Bangkok.
-Reflecting about our trip, I wrote “It’s hard not to feel like you’re committing crimes against the environment every moment of the day.
-From the second you’re off the freeway and stuck in the city’s infamous traffic gridlock, you notice the exhaust fumes rising skyward…”
+When I first published an earlier version of this guide to greener travel back in 2018, we had just returned from Bangkok.
+Reflecting about our trip to the Thai capital, I wrote in my notebook “It’s hard not to feel like you’re committing crimes against the environment every moment of the day.
+From the second you’re off the freeway and stuck in the city’s infamous traffic gridlock, you see the exhaust fumes rising skyward…”

 “Once you enter your first frigid shopping mall, it’s impossible not to think about the detrimental effects of the massive air conditioning systems that leak coolants into the atmosphere.
 Some of the most potent greenhouse gases, it’s thought that they have an even more alarming impact than carbon dioxide when it comes to global warming.”

-“Then there’s the plastic bag with every purchase, the plastic bottles in hotel rooms, and the dreaded 7Eleven mini-marts and their staff who slip a dozen plastic straws – in paper packaging – in the plastic bags when you purchase a few drinks to cool down.
-Even street food cook and market vendors who once used natural packaging such as the banana leaf baskets pictured, now serve takeaway dishes in Styrofoam containers with plastic spoons in plastic bags.”
+“Then there’s the plastic bags with every purchase, plastic bottles in hotel rooms, the dreaded 7Eleven mini-marts and their staff who slip a dozen plastic straws – in paper packaging – in the plastic bags when you purchase a few drinks to cool down.
+Even street food cooks and market vendors who once used natural packaging such as the banana leaf baskets pictured above, now serve takeaway dishes in Styrofoam containers with plastic spoons in plastic bags.”

 How To Be A Greener Traveller – Our Tips to Travelling with a Lighter Footprint